asimkhan0/issues-tracking-api/SUBMISSION.md

 4. Controllers use the extracted user information to track who made changes

 This approach provides a secure and stateless authentication mechanism that scales well.

+### Task 6: Comparing Different Versions

+I made a simple way to see what changed between two versions of an issue.
+Here's how it works:

+- You can send two version IDs to `/issues/:id/revisions/compare` to compare them
+- The system checks if both versions exist and belong to the right issue
+- It figures out which version came first
+- You can compare versions from old-to-new or new-to-old
+- You'll get back:
+  - What the issue looked like in the older version
+  - What it looks like in the newer version
+  - A list of what changed
+  - All the versions in between these two points